 - Can be a good starting point for further SEO

-For those not in the know, Adwords (also known as pay-per-click) provides the sponsored links that appear on the right hand side and above the normal organic search results on Google.
+For those not in the know, Google Ads (formerly known as Google Ads and also known as pay-per-click) provides the sponsored links that appear on the right hand side and above the normal organic search results on Google.
 Advertisers bid for position and pay when the user clicks on the ad; the person prepared to pay the most appears at the top.

 - Good for ecommerce sites and for more competitive search terms

 - Get started immediately for an instant boost of traffic

 - If you’ve got the budget, this is well worth a look

 You know when you do some searches, you see pictures of products above or to the side of the normal results?
 These are Google Shopping ads and they’re available to anyone selling products online.
 They work on a similar principle to Google Ads and, like pay-per-click, it’s quick to get started and very controllable.